Illegal Traffic Stops: DUI Charges In Miami

 Any evidence obtained by virtue of an illegal seizure in violation of Florida Statute 901.151(2) and the Fourth and Fourteenth Amendments of the Constitution of the United States could be deemed inadmissible if it is established that the police stop was illegal.
 Having served as defense counsel in over 3,000 DUI cases in my 40 years in practice, I have a great deal of experience in challenging illegal stops successfully.
 If you face DUI charges and were not operating your vehicle in a dangerous manner that could lead to a reasonable suspicion that you were intoxicated, it is time to challenge the entire case and engage in legal action to get the case dismissed.

-Call my firm today to find out what a professional DUI defense lawyer can do for you.
+Call my firm today to find out what a professional DUI defense lawyer in Miami can do for you.